Founder & CEO

 Favorite Quote: “Do not judge me by my successes, judge me by how many times I fell down and got back up again.”- Nelson Mandela

 Attorney Christina Rieger is a native of St. Petersburg, Florida and graduate of Stetson University College of Law.
 Duly licensed in Florida and Virginia, Christina practices civil litigation in the Hampton Roads area and takes pride in “fighting for the underdog”.
-In her spare time, Christina enjoys hiking, spending time with family and friends and cuddling with her 4 year old Golden Retriever, Beauregard.
+In her spare time, Christina enjoys hiking, spending time with family and friends and cuddling with her Golden Retrievers, Beauregard and Boomer.

 Favorite Quote: “I can’t give you a surefire formula for success but I can give you a formula for failure: try to please everybody at the same time.”- Herbert Bayard Swope